torvalds/linux/Documentation/admin-guide/mm/pagemap.rst

     * Bit  62    page swapped
     * Bit  63    page present

-   Since Linux 4.0 only users with the CAP_SYS_ADMIN capability can get PFNs.
+   Since GNU/Linux 4.0 only users with the CAP_SYS_ADMIN capability can get PFNs.
    In 4.0 and 4.1 opens by unprivileged fail with -EPERM.
 Starting from 4.2 the PFN field is zeroed if the user does not have CAP_SYS_ADMIN.
    Reason: information about PFNs helps in exploiting Rowhammer vulnerability.